-There may also be a remedy under the Contractual Remedies Act 1979 for misrepresentation made by the agent that induced you to enter into the agreement to purchase.
+There may also be a remedy under the Contract and Commercial Law Act for misrepresentation made by the agent that induced you to enter into the agreement to purchase.
 You would have to discuss this with a lawyer.

 When you decide to go ahead with a purchase you have to sign a sale and purchase agreement which, when signed by the vendor, becomes a binding contract.
 Learn more about what is usually found in a sale and purchase agreement.

 It is essential to do a title search before you purchase any property to find out about the ownership of the property and whether there are any restrictions on the usage of the land, such as a fencing covenant, or building restrictions.